Weierstrass traveling wave solutions for dissipative BBM equation: Introduction

 A generalization to \eqref{BBM} to include a viscous term is provided by the equation

 where $\nu>0$ is transformed kinematic viscosity coefficient of a liquid is a popular alternative to the Korteweg-de Vries equation, for modeling unidirectional propagation of long waves in systems that manifest nonlinear and dispersive effects.

+The linearized version of \eqref{e0} has a complex dispersion relation $w(k)=\frac{k-i \nu k^2}{1+k^2}$, so $u(x,t)=e^{ik(x-\frac{t}{1+k^2})}e^{-\frac{\nu k^2}{1+k^2}}$.
+The real part of the frequency coincides with the bounded dispersion relation of the nondisipative case, while the imaginary part contains the viscosity coefficient $\nu$ which must be positive to have decaying waves.
+In this case the harmonic solutions exhibit both dispersive and dissipative effects.

 In \cite{Bona}, the equation is recast as an integral equation, and solutions, global in time, are found for initial data in $W^{1,2}({\mathbb R})$.
 In \cite{BT}, global solutions are found for initial data in $H^s({\mathbb R})$, $s \geq 0$.
 In this article, we study the effect of dissipation on \eqref{BBM}, and henceforth we shall refer to \eqref{e0} as the modified BBM by viscosity.